-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outside of the home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outside of the home.
 Actually, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 People are spending more time indoors and our homes are becoming more energy-efficient, which means they are air tight and capturing contaminants inside.
 You need to know what’s negatively impacting your indoor air quality so you can make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Higher amounts of humidity can harbor the growth of mold, mildew and bacteria.
 Too little humidity can hurt your mucous membranes and increase the likelihood of contracting a cold or flu and increase other respiratory problems.
 Plus, any furniture and woodwork can be impacted by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
 In fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Seeing that dust mites are attracted to pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big allergen is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are accruing.
 You can lower the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that has a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from Morgner Incorporated Air Conditioning & Heating can explain all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they consist of.
 This holds true for other household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your home should help your health, not hurt it.
 We want to provide our expertise to ensure you have the best indoor air quality you can.
 To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 314-961-0875.
-If it’s more convenient for you, you can also schedule your appointment with us online.